TwoStoryRobot/bcdevex-codechallenge2/README.md

 # Two Story Robot Code Challenge Submission

 This is Two Story Robot's Code Code Challenge submission for the "Data Driven Mine Development - Team Expansion" RFP.
 It is a simple user management application with various interactive features.

+We recommend reading the accompanying READMEs for the frontend and backend to get a better understanding of the approach we took.
 The [backend](./backend/README.md) of the application is written in Javascript in Nodejs using the Koa framework with a Postgres database.
 The [frontend](./frontend/README.md) is written in React with Material UI components.
 All testing is written in Jest.
 Component development is done with Storybook.